n123git/yw-cond/README.md

 * Has most of the features in the current version (v1.3977 as of now), but with:
   * Improved parsing - removing legacy parsing remnants such as EOCIs and AEOCIs
   * Cond Workshop
-    * A subpage which can be used to easily edit, merge and create entirely new conds!
+    * A subpage which can be used to easily edit, merge and create entirely new Conds!
   * Improved Light Mode
 ## v1.5
 * This update will mainly focus on making things easier to use; the lib will be easily separable from the UI, there will be more configs etc